PROPOSED CHANGES TO STREET LIGHTING FEES

 Everyone benefits from the Orem street lighting system but single-family homes have been paying the majority of the costs associated with the system.
 A proposed modified fee structure will broaden the billing base so that every residential unit pays the same amount.
 The lighting fees charged to businesses, churches, and schools will also change to be more equitable.

-LIGHTING UTILITY RESOURCES
+STREET LIGHTING UTILITY RESOURCES

-WATER UTILITY DOCUMENTS
+WATER UTILITY RESOURCES

 - View Tiered Water Rates